 The 1930s saw Jack Cohen buying stores and growing the business.
 Tesco expanded across London, into the suburbs and neighbouring counties.

 Tesco Stores (Holdings) was floated on the stock exchange with a share price of 25 pence.

 We bought 19 Burnards stores.
-Between 1955 and 1960 over 500 new stores were purchased.
+Over the next five years 500 new stores were purchased.

 The term 'superstore' was first used when we opened our store in Crawley, West Sussex.
 It was 40,000 sq. ft. in size and sold food and non-food goods.
 In the same year, we bought the Victor Value chain.